teambit/docs/docs/apis/cli.md

 sidebar_label: CLI Commands
 ---

 Bit cli commands

+Commands that are marked as workspace only must be executed inside a workspace.
+Commands that are marked as not workspace only, can be executed from anywhere and will run on a remote server.

+---

 ## add

 alias: `a`

+Workspace only: yes

 `bit add <files | directory | pattern >`
 Tracks any set of files as a single or multiple components.
 Specify a set of files, or a glob pattern of all the files to be added.
 Check [tracking components](//todo).

 **Track a single file as component**: